Xilinx-CNS/sfptpd/README.md

 non_solarflare_nics on
 ```

-By default non-Solarflare adapters are not synchronised to avoid potential
+By default, non-Solarflare adapters are not synchronised to avoid hitting
-limitations with their drivers:
+a potential limitation with some drivers.

 Sfptpd is normally configured to synchronise all available NIC clocks
 automatically so that applications can obtain meaningful hardware timestamps